csula/cs3220-spring-2018/notes/javascript.md

 The problem of that approach is – it tends to create spaghetti code.
 And it's a nightmare to maintain such code!
 Therefore, it is necessary for our sanity to follow some sort of pattern so our code becomes easier to maintain and refactor.
+In specific example, future developers may ask where is the button event defined and they may find themselves ending up at a random `app.js` file (which the name is not descriptive at all).

 Also, you create a reusable piece of code by limiting the logic to be done following the component.
 In example, to re-use this color square, you only need to apply